A lack of knowledge about the world can be a very dangerous thing.

-In the age of Trump, fake news and celebrity headlines, it is easy to despair about the future of journalism.
-The New Zealand and global media are in a state of upheaval – the old economic models for print journalism are no longer viable, public funding has been neglected for decades, and the numbers of journalists employed by major news organisations are often in sharp decline.
+In the age of Trump, fake news and clickbait headlines, it is easy to despair about the future of journalism.
+The New Zealand and global media are in upheaval: the old economic models for print journalism are failing, public funding has been neglected for decades, and many major news organisations are shedding journalists.

 What are BWB Texts?